 At the top of that list was Harry Potter.
 Which I have very conflicted thoughts about…

 Since joining the book community, I’ve felt like the only book person who hadn’t read Harry Potter.
-And since finding out how horrible J.K is, I didn’t really care to remedy that.
-However, The Harry Potter series continues to be an incredibly popular series among kids and teens and as a Teen Librarian, It feels like I am missing something by not having read it.
+And since finding out what J.K believes in, I didn’t really care to remedy that.
+However, The Harry Potter series continues to be an incredibly popular series among kids and teens and as a teen librarian, It feels like I am missing something by not having read it.
 So when I started this series, I decided to bite the bullet.
-HOWEVER, I made sure to borrow the books from my library so that I was barely supporting J.K. and her harmful believes.
+HOWEVER, I made sure to borrow the books from my library so that I was barely supporting J.K. and her beliefs which I strongly disagree with and find harmful.

 So now, my review: